 Bloating as a Symptom of Urinary Tract Infection (UTI)

-Bloating could be a symptom of urinary tract infections (UTIs), it can occur, especially with recurring UTIs.
+Bloating is rarely, if ever a symptom of urinary tract infections (UTIs).
 Bloating happens when there is a buildup of gas in the stomach or intestines.
 It can make a person feel like their stomach is inflated or experience pressure in their lower abdomen.

 Causes:

 Recognizing bloating as a symptom can be challenging because it is not specific to UTIs.
-However, if a person experiences bloating along with other UTI symptoms like pain during urination, frequent urination, or cloudy urine, it may indicate a UTI-related bloating.
+However, if a person experiences bloating along with other UTI symptoms like pain during urination, frequent urination, or cloudy urine, it may indicate bloating occurring at the same time as a UTI.

-When bloating occurs as a symptom of a UTI, there are several actions and treatments that can help alleviate the discomfort:
+If bloating happens to occur at the same time as a UTI, there are several actions and treatments that can help alleviate the discomfort:

 Treatments: